BlockchainCommons/SmartCustodyWhitePapers/#SmartCustody-_Simple_Self-Custody_Cold_Storage_Scenario.md

 ##### Internal Theft

 _A theft by a trusted person such as an heir or executor._ “You trusted me with your private keys.
 I intend to violate that trust because I want to steal your funds for my own use.
 And, I’ll do my best to cover it up.”

+##### Network Attack, Personal

+A personal online attack._ “I want to control your movements, to keep you from getting to your bank or to your house.
+As is often the case, I have a deeper motivation, but it probably has nothing to do with your cryptocurrency.
+Instead, my motives likely relate to an instability in your city, state, or country.
+I might be a riot, a political insurgency, or a popular uprising.”

 ##### Network Attack, Systemic